Michael E. Brown: Early life and education

 Brown was raised in Huntsville, Alabama, and graduated from Virgil I. Grissom High School in 1983.
 He earned his A.B. degree in physics from Princeton University in 1987, where he was a member of the Tower Club.
 Brown completed his senior thesis, titled "Simulating the measurement of the correlation function of the Shane–Wirtanen galaxy counts", under the supervision of Edward J. Groth.
 He did his graduate studies at the University of California, Berkeley, where he earned an MA degree in astronomy in 1990 and a PhD degree in astronomy in 1994.

 Career

 Discoveries

 Brown is credited by the Minor Planet Center with the discovery or co-discovery of 29 minor planets, not counting Haumea (see list below).
 He has carried out several surveys for distant objects orbiting the Sun, and his team has discovered many trans-Neptunian objects (TNOs).
-These include Eris, a dwarf planet and the only TNO known to be more massive than Pluto, leading directly to Pluto's demotion from planet status; Sedna, a planetoid thought to be the first observed body of the inner Öpik–Oort cloud; and Orcus.
+These include Eris, a dwarf planet and the only TNO known to be more massive than Pluto, leading directly to Pluto's demotion from planet status; Sedna, a dwarf planet thought to be the first observed body of the inner Öpik–Oort cloud; and Orcus.
 Brown's team initially referred to Eris and its moon Dysnomia with the informal names Xena and Gabrielle, respectively, after the two main characters of Xena: Warrior Princess.
 Together with Jean-Luc Margot in 2001, he also discovered Romulus and Linus, two minor-planet moons in the asteroid belt.